 Children under the age of six who do not receive proper and regular vision screenings and eye examinations are at risk of facing a lifetime of vision loss due to several common and correctable visual difficulties.
 Amblyopia (lazy eye) and strabismus (crossed eyes), if not detected and treated early enough, can cause loss of vision.
 Fortunately, if these diseases are detected and treated before the age of six, their blinding effects can be reversed.
 Sadly however, if the problem is found too late, little effective treatment is available, and the child is faced with living his/her life with only one good eye (monocular vision).

-Prevent Blindness Ohio conducts preschool vision screening trainings for healthcare professionals, community volunteers and educators.
+Prevent Blindness, Ohio Affiliate conducts children’s vision screening trainings for healthcare professionals, community volunteers and educators.
 The training includes:

-Prevent Blindness America's preschool vision screening certification program requires that vision screeners trained and certified by Prevent Blindness America/Prevent Blindness Ohio must re-certify after a period of three years from the date of their initial training and certification.
+The Prevent Blindness children’s vision screening certification program requires that vision screeners trained and certified by Prevent Blindness/Prevent Blindness, Ohio Affiliate must re-certify after a period of three years from the date of their initial training and certification.
 If you are due to recertify, click here for information on how to complete your recertification process.